 - The dosed skin models are placed into a cell culture incubator for 3 minutes and 60 minutes (triplicate models for each time point).

 - Test items and control substances are removed from the skin models’ surface by washing.

 - The viability of the skin models is assessed by MTT conversion.
 MTT solution is applied to the surface of the skin models and placed into a cell culture incubator for 3 hours.
 The blue formazan metabolite produced by viable cells is then extracted into isopropanol by incubation at room temperature for 2 hours or overnight.

 - Triplicate samples of the extracted formazan solution are transferred to a microplate and the formazan product is quantified by absorbance spectrophotometry (wavelength 570nm).

 - Absorbance readings of the formazan product from skin models incubated with test items are compared with those of negative controls to calculate percentage viability.

 - A range of acceptance criteria must be satisfied in accordance with OECD TG 431.

 - If the viability is less than 50% after 3 minutes, the test item is classified as corrosive.
 If viability is 50% or greater after 3 minutes but less than 15% after 60 minutes, the test item is classified as corrosive.
-If viability is greater than 50% after 3 minutes and 60 minutes, the test item is classified as non-corrosive.
+If viability is greater than 50% after 3 minutes and equal to or greater than 15% at 60 minutes, the test item is classified as non-corrosive.